*This article was updated on 13 February 2020.

 How much does it cost to install a residential solar panel?

-To be honest, installing a solar panel does not come cheap.
+The cost of your solar panel will depend on the quality of your equipment and the kilowatt of your solar power system.
 For instance, if you install a 4kWp solar power system in your 2-storey residential house, the full cost of the solar panel equipment including a hired professional may go from as high as RM50,000 to RM60,000.

 According to Solar Panel Malaysia, here’s how you can calculate the estimated solar panel cost more accurately: